Skip to content

 Follow these practices for production deployments.

-2. Enable HTTPS - Always use TLS in production
+2. Enable HTTPS — always use TLS in production (via a reverse proxy)

-4. Back up regularly - Automate database backups
+5. Back up regularly — automate database (and object-storage) backups

-5. Keep updated - Pull latest images regularly
+6. Keep updated — pull latest images regularly

 Next Steps